 Telehealth is also being used for those who have been recently discharged from a hospital stay at Stony Brook University Hospital.
 It's helping to ensure patients' successful return home and prevent emergency room visits and readmissions to the hospital.
 Through a research pilot in home monitoring, participating patients are provided with kits that include a touch-screen tablet, blood pressure monitor, pulse oximeter and scale.
 The purpose is to study the effectiveness of different methods of treatment post-hospitalization.
 To date, 90 percent of patients enrolled in this study have successfully adhered to their prescribed medication and program requirements.

 Physicians also use telehealth to communicate with each other

 Physician-to-physician communication is another benefit of the telehealth method of managing healthcare.
 Several Stony Brook medicine physicians are using videoconferencing with community physicians who seek out second opinions for difficult cases, early evaluations, transfers, procedures, or for a professional consultation for education purposes.

 Stony Brook's mobile stroke units to incorporate the use of telehealth

-Another big step in Stony Brook's use of telehealth will come in March 2019, when it launches Long Island's first mobile stroke units.
+Another big step in Stony Brook's use of telehealth will come in March 2019, when it launches Long Island's first mobile stroke unit program.
 Each unit will be equipped with telehealth capability to Stony Brook University Hospital.
 This will allow Stony Brook Medicine physicians at the hospital to determine if a person has a blocked vessel or bleeding in the brain.
 Once that is determined, the stroke first responders onboard the mobile stroke unit can begin administering time-sensitive, advanced stroke treatments while the person is en route to the nearest hospital that can provide them with the appropriate level of care.
-For more information, email@example.com.
+For more information, firstname.lastname@example.org.